What is Expected of Supervisors?

 We expect you to provide career-related work experiences that are of sufficient challenge to college-level students.
 In addition to providing work that contributes to your organization's mission, we also hope you actively support the student's learning endeavor.
 Someone who has a heart for the professional development of others should be assigned to supervise the student.
 That person will need to:

-- Be open to hosting an on-site vist from the Internship Faculty sometime during the work term
+• Be open to hosting an on-site visit from the Internship Faculty sometime during the work term.

 When a student registers for academic credit to intern at your site, you will receive a confirmation email with a link to an agency agreement.
 Please return the signed and dated agency agreement to us.

-With an academic internship, the student is automatically covered under the college's general liability insurance.
-Regarding issues of liability, we support the Statement of Principles Regarding Release and Indemnity Agreements(PDF) (otherwise known as 'Hold Harmless Agreements') approved by the Cooperative Education and Internship Association.
+The student is automatically covered under the college's general liability insurance with an academic internship.
+Regarding liability issues, we support the Statement of Principles Regarding Release and Indemnity Agreements(PDF) (otherwise known as 'Hold Harmless Agreements') approved by the Cooperative Education and Internship Association.

 Virtual Internships - Successful Elements

 Employers are offering more internship opportunities for students to work remotely.
-These situations can be done well, or poorly.
-To help you think through some issues related to a virtual internship, please read this one-page document.
+These situations can be done well or poorly.
+Please read this one-page document to help you think through some issues related to a virtual internship.

 Must an Internship Be Paid?

 If your organization is a for-profit business, compensation is expected and virtually mandated by federal regulations.
-Many students work their way through college and often give up a paying part-time position to take an internship, so receiving some form of remuneration is appreciated.
-If your organization (for-profit or non-profit) is unable to offer a regular wage, consider helping the student with a stipend or internship-related expenses such as parking fees, mileage, meals, etc.
+Many students work their way through college and often give up a part-time paid position to take an internship, so receiving some form of remuneration is appreciated.
+If your organization (for-profit or non-profit) cannot offer a regular wage, consider helping the student with a stipend or internship-related expenses such as parking fees, mileage, meals, etc.

-Unpaid student employment will not violate the U.S. Department of Labor's Fair Labor Standards Act if it is a training program which meets the following criteria:
+Unpaid student employment will not violate the U.S. Department of Labor's Fair Labor Standards Act if it is a training program that meets the following criteria:

-If your business would like to contribute to the Clifford & Carole Jones Public Service Internship Fund, please contact Christy Hanson at chanson@messiah.edu .
+If your business would like to contribute to the Clifford & Carole Jones Public Service Internship Fund, please contact Ashley Jones at ajones@messiah.edu.
 The fund assists students who are not eligible for other forms of financial aid and are interning in non-compensated, public service-oriented positions.